lightonai/pylate/docs/models/models.md

 # Available models

+!!! tip
+    Following an update, all the models trained using the stanford-nlp ColBERT library or RAGatouille should be compatible with PyLate natively.
+    You can simply load the model in PyLate:

+    ```python
+    from pylate import models

+    model = models.ColBERT(
+        model_name_or_path="colbert-ir/colbertv2.0",
+    )
+    ```

+    Note that some models can use non-default parameters (e.g, prefixes) and so you might have to specify them, e.g for the [jinaai/jina-colbert-v2](https://huggingface.co/jinaai/jina-colbert-v2) model, you need to specify the prefixes and allow the query tokens to attend to expansion tokens:
+    ```python
+    model = models.ColBERT(
+        model_name_or_path="jinaai/jina-colbert-v2",
+        query_prefix="[QueryMarker]",
+        document_prefix="[DocumentMarker]",
+        attend_to_expansion_tokens=True,
+        trust_remote_code=True,
+    )
+    ```

-Here is a list of the pre-trained ColBERT models available in PyLate along with their results on BEIR:
+Here is a list of some of the pre-trained ColBERT models available in PyLate along with their results on BEIR:

 === "Table"